 ICAO specifies that the position of the 'ash cloud mass' should be forecast, but does not define any limits for ash concentration.
-Relevant parameters to be measured or forecast are plume altitude, ash/gas composition, ash/gas concentration and mean particle size.
+Relevant parameters to be measured or forecast are plume altitude, ash/gas composition, and ash/gas concentration and mean particle size.

-Present and near-future ground-based, airborne and satellite sensors are mainly based on Doppler radar, LIDAR and satellite imagery/spectrometer systems.
-These systems are designed for research, observation and model validation purposes; not for real-time onboard use.
-Verification flights must be conducted to validate the models in use.
+Present and near future ground-based, airborne and satellite sensors are mainly based on Doppler radar, LIDAR and satellite imagery/spectrometer systems.
+These systems are designed for research, observation and model validation purposes; not for real-time on-board use.